jordinett/ha-tuya-water-meter/readme.md

 # Tuya Water Meter (ZNSB Category) for Home Assistant

+Some Tuya Water meters are visible but unsuported from official Tuya Integration for Home Assistant.
+This custom integration solves this problem and you can create all entities and control the valve remotely.

 Custom integration for Home Assistant to fetch water meter data directly from the **Tuya Developer Cloud API**.

 **IMPORTANT: This integration is strictly specific to Tuya Water Meters under the `znsb` category** (e.g., Zigbee valve-controlled ultrasonic water meters with Product ID `vuwtqx0t`).
 It will completely ignore any other Tuya devices (lights, switches, etc.) to avoid conflicts with the official Tuya integration or Local Tuya.